How to Determine Markdowns in Retail

 We tend to fall in love with our buying decisions, sometimes to the detriment of our store.
 Markdowns are inevitable.
 But markdowns done right can be healthy; they keep a store fresh and inviting.
 Many retail store owners believe their items will sell for the original price "if they just give it a little more time."
 Customers vote early on your merchandise, so it's a smart strategy to mark down items sooner rather than later.

 Use a calendar to plan the timing of your markdowns.
 They should occur after the items have been in the store for a certain period of time.
 For example, some stores automatically mark down an item after 60 days, especially if it is not a regular, replaceable item.
 Then, the next markdown may occur at 90 days, with the final markdown planned at 120 days.
 This process can pressure an owner to use an open-to-buy system that will keep inventory current and salable.

-As a general rule, use the following model I like to call the Rule of 1/3rds.
-If you buy 10 radios, then you will sell 1/3 at full price, 1/3 at 25% off and 1/3 at 60% off.
-If you do the math, you will quickly convince yourself to buy 7 versus 10 in the first place.
-In other words, the more backstock you have of an item the more likely it is to be marked down at some point.
+As a general rule, use the following "Rule of One-Thirds" model to determine how much inventory to buy.
+For example, if you buy 10 radios, you will sell one-third at full price, one-third at a 25 percent discount, and one-third at a 60 percent discount.
+Doing the math, you may be inclined to buy 7 radios instead of the initial 10.
+In other words, the more backstock you have of an item, the more likely it is to be marked down at some point.